trishtzy/trishtzy.github.io/_posts/2023-07-24-sqlc-vs-gorm.markdown

   - handler.go
 ```

-gorm offers soft delete option which you would otherwise need to implement manually.
-> If your model includes a gorm.DeletedAt field (which is included in gorm.Model), it will get soft delete ability automatically!
+Another benefit is, if your Go struct has a `gorm.DeletedAt` attribute, Gorm automatically supports soft delete for you.
+You may find that useful if there're data you would want to retain.

 ### Benefits of sqlc